Émile Asselin: Career

 After being the alternate for the Mike Fournier rink during the 2018–19 season, Asselin rejoined the Bédard rink for the 2019–20 season, Team Bédard competed in four tour events but only found success in one, the Challenge Casino de Charlevoix, where they reached the semifinals.
 At the 2020 Quebec Tankard, the team qualified for the championship round with a 5–1 record.
 They then went 2–1 in their next three games, good enough to earn them a spot in the 3 vs. 4 page playoff game.
 They then defeated Martin Ferland 9–8 in the 3 vs. 4 game, upset Mike Fournier 9–8 in the semifinal and beat Vincent Roberge 7–2 to claim the championship title.
 Their win earned them a berth to the 2020 Tim Hortons Brier in Kingston, Ontario.
 There, they finished with a 1–6 record, only managing to beat Team Nunavut.

 Due to the COVID-19 pandemic in Quebec, the 2021 provincial championship was cancelled.
 Curling Québec then decided to select Team Fournier to represent Quebec at the 2021 Tim Hortons Brier, meaning Team Bédard would not have the opportunity to repeat as back-to-back provincials champions.

 Team Bédard had a strong start to the 2021–22 season, reaching the final of the Moosehead Classic.
 They then won the Challenge Nord-Ouest Air Creebec, beating the Jean-Sébastien Roy rink in the final game.
 They had two more playoff appearances during the season at the Challenge Casino de Charlevoix and the Finale du Circuit where they reached the quarterfinals and semifinals respectively.
 The Quebec Tankard was once again cancelled due to the pandemic and the Fournier rink was appointed as the provinces representatives, ending Team Bédard's season.
 After the season, Mike Fournier moved to Ontario and Asselin joined the team which was taken over by his brother Félix.
 The team also included Martin Crête and Jean-François Trépanier.

 Asselin won the 2022 Canadian Mixed Curling Championship as a member of his brother Félix's Quebec team.
+They went on to win the bronze medal at the world mixed curling championships in Aberdeen, Scotland, narrowly defeating Norway 4-3.

 Personal life

 Asselin is currently a physiotherapy student at the Université de Montréal.
-His brother is Félix Asselin, who currently skips his team.
+His brother is Félix Asselin.